 The key results are the crux of the plan.
 They provide measurable, clear and specific assessments for evaluating the success of meeting the objectives.
 They all take a page out of the SMART methodology by creating attainable and reasonable initiatives that are time-bound.

 With this information in hand, you have the framework to develop your employees.

 Starting From the Top-Down

 Leadership coaching offers several benefits to both management and the organization.
 Over 50 percent of employees want more career development opportunities.
-It can help relieve manager/superior stress by reducing the isolation that many feel in their position.
+It can help relieve manager/superior stress by reducing the isolation many feel in their position.
 In turn, coaching can increase motivation and personal satisfaction that leaders can pass on to their team members.

 Coaching also shifts the focus from knowledge enhancement to vertical leader development for increasing self-awareness and emotional intelligence.
 That can lead to far-reaching benefits for the entire organization and its company culture.
 Personal growth doesn’t stop at management skills.
 It considers the person as a whole.
 It allows managers to become coaches instead of bosses.

 The critical thing is that leaders set an example of the importance of training and development.

 This information empowers leaders to develop team goals, which are the basis for development programs.
 You know the objectives and key results.
 The next step is creating a plan to reach them.
 Everyone has a role in achieving these results.
 Breaking them down by teams makes them more attainable.
 If the goal is to increase sales by 10 percent, the plan will create quarterly milestones.

 The advantage of splitting goals down into manageable chunks is that it provides a checkpoint along the path to success.
 Both managers and employees will find it satisfying to tick off boxes and enjoy seeing tangible results.
 It’s a powerful motivator to keep teams learning and achieving more.